What is psoriasis?

 - Bath salts or bathing in high-salt-concentration waters like the Dead Sea in the Middle East along with careful exposure to sunlight can be beneficial to psoriasis patients.

 - Coal tar is available in multiple preparations, including shampoos, bath solutions, and creams.
 Coal tar may help reduce the appearance and decrease the flakes in psoriasis.
 The odor, staining, and overall messiness with coal tar may make it less desirable than other therapies.
-A major advantage with tar is lack of skin thinning.
+A major advantage of tar is the lack of skin thinning.

 - Anthralin is available for topical use as a cream, ointment, or paste.
 The stinging, possible irritation, and skin discoloration may make this less acceptable to use.
 Anthralin may be applied for 10-30 minutes to psoriatic skin.